dotnet/docs-maui/docs/platform-integration/local-notifications.md

 - Location-based triggers

 Each platform requires its own native code implementation to send and receive local notifications.
 However, each platform implementation can be abstracted at the cross-platform layer so that there's a consistent API to send and receive local notifications in a .NET Multi-platform App UI (.NET MAUI) app.

-For information about local notifications on Windows, see [App notifications overview](/windows/apps/windows-app-sdk/notifications/app-notifications/).

 ## Create a cross-platform abstraction